proxmox/ceph/ceph/src/seastar/doc/tutorial.md

 The `seastar::thread` allocates a 128KB stack, and runs the given function until the it *blocks* on the call to a future's `get()` method.
 Outside a `seastar::thread` context, `get()` may only be called on a future which is already available.
 But inside a thread, calling `get()` on a future which is not yet available stops running the thread function, and schedules a continuation for this future, which continues to run the thread's function (on the same saved stack) when the future becomes available.

 Just like normal Seastar continuations, `seastar::thread`s always run on the same core they were launched on.
-They are also cooperative: they are never preempted except when `seastar::future::get()` blocks or on explict calls to `seastar::thread::yield()`.
+They are also cooperative: they are never preempted except when `seastar::future::get()` blocks or on explicit calls to `seastar::thread::yield()`.

 It is worth reiterating that a `seastar::thread` is not a POSIX thread, and it can only block on Seastar futures, not on blocking system calls.
 The above example used `seastar::sleep()`, not the `sleep()` system call.
 The `seastar::thread`'s function can throw and catch exceptions normally.
 Remember that `get()` will throw an exception if the future resolves with an exception.